The 5 Secrets of

-The 5 Secrets of Great Conversation emphasize conversation as being an art.
-Just as a great artist can avoid boring topics.
+Great Conversation emphasize conversation as being an art.
+Just as a

+This is perhaps the one to emphasize most.
 To practice the art of conversation, keep abreast of current events, tune in to your fellow conservationists, and enjoy the experience.

 Use these secrets whether you are a parent talking with your children, an adult talking with your spouse, or in a group of people that you are just getting acquainted with.
 Modify them to meet the occasion.